seomoz/uri_parser/README.md

 This gem requires the ICU library.
 Under Linux (Ubuntu) the proper version may be installed via apt-get (e.g. `apt-get install libicu40`).
 Under Mac OSX it may be installed with homebrew (e.g. `brew install icu4c`).
+Note that after installing with homebrew, you will likely have to `brew link icu4c`.
+See the printout after installing the package for details.

 ## Why?